-We did not audit the financial statements of Taiwan Biophotonic Corporation (tBPC), a subsidiary of the Group , and also the Group's associate representing the investment accounted for using the equity method.
+We did not audit the financial statements of Taiwan Biophotonic Corporation (tBPC), a subsidiary of the Group.
 Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for tBPC, is based solely on the report of other auditors.
-The financial statements of tBPC reflect the total assets, constituting 11.89% of the consolidated total assets as of December 31, 2022; and the total operating revenues for the period from April 1 to December 31, 2022, constituting 1.22% of the consolidated total operating revenues, for the year ended December 31, 2022.
-The investment in tBPC, accounted for using the equity method, constituted 2.48% of the consolidated total assets as of December 31, 2021; and the related shares of profit of associates and joint ventures, accounted for using the equity method, constituted 11.68% and 22.83% of the consolidated total profit or loss before tax for the years ended December 31, 2022 and 2021, respectively.
+The financial statements of tBPC reflect the total assets, constituting 8.31% and 11.89% of the consolidated total assets as of December 31, 2023 and 2022, respectively; the total operating revenues for the periods from January 1 to December 31, 2023 and from April 1 to December 31, 2022, constituting 0.44% and 1.22% of the consolidated total operating revenues, for the years ended December 31, 2023 and 2022, respectively; and the related shares of profit of associates and joint ventures, accounted for using the equity method, constituted 11.68% of the consolidated total loss before tax for the year ended December 31, 2022.

-Associated Industries China, Inc. has additionally prepared its parent-company-only financial statements as of and for the years ended December 31, 2022 and 2021, on which we have issued unmodified opinions with other matters paragraph.
+Associated Industries China, Inc. has additionally prepared its parent-company-only financial statements as of and for the years ended December 31, 2023 and 2022, on which we have issued unmodified opinions with other matters paragraph.